-If you rent a property in the Northern Territory, your rights are protected by an act of law called the Residential Tenancies Act (NT).
-We believe that the Residential Tenancies Act (NT) in its current form does not protect tenants from the realities of renting in the Northern Territory.
+If you rent a property in the Northern Territory, your rights are protected by a law called the Residential Tenancies Act (NT).
+However DCLS believes that this Act is out of date and does not protect tenants from the realities of renting in the Northern Territory.

-If you would like to know more about the campaign or want to support the campaign; either sign up below or contact our service on 8982-1111 or send us an e-mail at email@example.com.
+If you would like to know more about the campaign or want to support the campaign, sign up below, contact our service on 8982-1111 or send us an e-mail at email@example.com.

 If you have a story about your renting experiences in the Northern Territory that you would like to share, send us an email at firstname.lastname@example.org or share it below and someone from our team will be in contact.

 The following are key reforms that support this objective and contribute to broader economic and social outcomes for the NT: